KELLY MCEVERS, HOST:

 MCEVERS: Ukraine was one of the big topics in the president's White House press conference yesterday afternoon.
 He also made some news, and faced questions on the Affordable Care Act.
 NPR's White House correspondent Tamara Keith was there.

-OBAMA: We now know that the number of Americans who've signed up for private insurance in the marketplaces has grown to eight million people - eight million people.
+OBAMA: We now know that the number of Americans who've signed up for private insurance in the marketplaces has grown to 8 million people - 8 million people.
 Thirty-five percent of people who enrolled through the federal marketplace are under the age of 35.

-KEITH: That eight million sign-ups figure greatly exceeds just about every estimate for what to expect in the first year.
-Add to that three million young people who were able to stay on their parents' plans and another three million low-income Americans who enrolled in Medicaid and the Children's Health Insurance Program, and, President Obama said, now you're talking about real numbers.
+KEITH: That 8 million signups figure greatly exceeds just about every estimate for what to expect in the first year.
+Add to that 3 million young people who were able to stay on their parents' plans, and another 3 million low-income Americans who enrolled in Medicaid and the Children's Health Insurance Program; and, President Obama said, now you're talking about real numbers.

 KEITH: House Republicans were quick to respond.
 In a statement, Majority Whip Kevin McCarthy, a California Republican, asked a series of questions.
 How many of those enrollees have paid their first month's premium?
 How many paid their first month's premium but not their second or third?
 How many were previously uninsured?
 How many were forced off their previous coverage they had and liked?
 President Obama dismissed these concerns.